-The representation of hematologic neoplasms is identical to the hierarchy developed for the same terms within SOC Neoplasms benign, malignant and unspecified (incl cysts and polyps).
-Lymphoma classification in MedDRA at the PT level and above follows the Revised European-American Lymphoma (R.E.A.L.)
-Classification.
-The Working Formulation classification is limited to the LLT level.

-All lymphatic system-related disorders have their primary link to SOC Blood and lymphatic system disorders except infective and congenital disorders.
+- The representation of hematologic neoplasms is identical to the hierarchy developed for the same terms within SOC Neoplasms benign, malignant and unspecified (incl cysts and polyps) - Lymphoma terms in MedDRA generally follow the Revised European-American Lymphoma (R.E.A.L.) classification and the revised WHO lymphoma classification - All lymphatic system-related disorders have their primary link to SOC Blood and lymphatic system disorders except infective and congenital disorders.
 (Lymphoma terms do not follow this convention).